 Student Handbook.
 The Student Handbook is included as a section in the Academic Catalog and sets forth policies and procedures pertaining to students and student families.
 All students and family members are encouraged to be familiar with the Handbook.
 At every registration, students will be asked to affirm the latest edition of the student handbook which is located in the current edition of the catalog.
 Students are accountable for the standards in the latest student handbook regardless of year of entry or applicable catalog.
-For any questions or information regarding the Student Handbook, students should contact the Admissions Office at 816-414-3733.
+For any questions or information regarding the Student Handbook, students should contact the Dean of Students.